Itachi6912110/Hierarchical-Note-Segmentation/README.md

 # Hierarchical-Note-Segmentation
-Realization for note segmentation by using hierarchical objective function
+Realization for note segmentation by using hierarchical objective function with utils of Resnet-18 or attention-RNN

 # Requirements
 Before starting all the tasks bellow, make sure the environment is well set: